matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 }
 ```

-It then also schedules a delayed "hangup" state event with `delay` of around 5-20 seconds that marks the end of its participation:
+Before sending the join event it also schedules a delayed "hangup" state event with `delay` of around 5-20 seconds that
+marks the end of its participation:

 ```http
 PUT /_matrix/client/v1/rooms/!wherever:example.com/state/m.call.member/@someone:example.com?delay=10000